javijalis/JalisServiceGeneratorBundle/README.md

 This package contains a bundle to easily create basic services efficiently and without effort by command line.

-The packeage add a new command line <strong>app/console generate:service</strong> that create all the config and code for a basic service:
+The package add a new command line <strong>app/console generate:service</strong> that create all the config and code for a basic service:

-- Modify the services.xml
+- Modify the services.xml (only works for xml language)
 - Create a Lib Class
 - Inject dependencies (Entity Manager)

-## HOW TO:
+## How to:

 Execute the command: